julienetie/maya/README.md

 # MaYa
-An efficient an maintainable CSS Framework Architecture.
+An efficient an maintainable CSS Framework and Architecture.

-MaYA has a minimalistic and opinionated CSS methodology based on real world experiences.
+MaYA uses a minimalistic and opinionated CSS methodology based on real world uses and expectations.
-MaYa doesn't believe there is a "One size fits all" methodology for optimising CSS.
+MaYa doesn't look for a "One size fits all" solutions, because there is none.

-- A frame refers to an SPA representation of a page.
-- Base style inheritance

-## Reset sheet
+### Reset sheet

 A customised version of normailize.scss

-## Grid system
+### Grid system

-A 24 column customised Pure CSS grid using Foundation media queries.
+A 24 column customised Pure.CSS grid based on Foundation media queries.

 ## Sub-class

 There are two types of sub-class:

-1. Common sub-class
+1. **Common sub-class**
-2. Variant sub-class
+2. **Variant sub-class**

-**A common sub-class is used to avoid duplicating by providing common elements with common styles.**
+A common sub-class is used to avoid duplicating by providing common elements with common styles.
 Common sub-classes reside in: `./common/*`

 A common sub-class should be shorthand ( Max 4 characters ) and start with a hyphen.
 `.-bttn {//...`

-**A variant sub-class is used to extend or override with a new variant** of the class it proceeds.
+A variant sub-class is used to extend or override with a new variant of the class it proceeds.
 Variant sub-classes reside below the class it extends or overrides.

 ```css